candy-kingdom/summary/docs/Doc.md

 ```

 #### Parameters
-- `Doc`: The first document to merge.
+- `a`: The first document to merge.
-- `Doc`: The first document to merge.
+- `b`: The first document to merge.